XLCM/tdd-project/README.md

 ## Tests

 See __tests__/planetaryCalculator.test.js for more info.
-Note that you may need to manually adjust some expected results, since output will vary depending on what birthday you enter, and considering that the measuring point from .now is generated with .date() at the time of form submission.
+* Note that you may need to manually adjust some expected results, since output will vary depending on what birthday you enter, and considering that the measuring point from .now is generated with .date() at the time of form submission.
+* Tests were written with static start (birthDate: 01JAN1972) and end (now: 01JAN2022) dates, with an age / duration of 50 years.